prathmeshjoshi-0/Customer-Churn-Intelligence-System/reports/linkedin_post.md

 2. Auto-pay incentive campaign → highest ROI intervention
 3. Weekly risk-score dashboard for Customer Success team

-Full project with notebooks, SQL queries, and executive memo:
-👉 [GITHUB_LINK]

 #DataAnalytics #Python #SQL #PowerBI #ChurnAnalysis #DataScience #PortfolioProject

----

-## TIMING TIP:
-Post on Tuesday or Wednesday between 8–10am IST for maximum LinkedIn reach.

-## ENGAGEMENT TIP:
-End your first comment with: "What's your company's approach to churn prevention?
-Drop it below 👇" This drives comments which boost the post's reach.